data2health/mtip-tutorial/docs/lessons/Lesson0.md

 #### 2) Make sure you have a computer to use

-You will learn best if you are trying to apply the skills rather than just absorb them.
+You will learn best if you are actively applying the skills rather than just observing them.

 #### 3) Join the MTIP team and chatroom